10 December 2020

 Relationship between the clinical content and the complicating factors specific to the patient when considering which cases to select

-Many of the trainees’ best consultations will be in one of the red boxes, and therefore unsuitable for submission.
-This is explored in greater detail in Insufficient evidence (low challenge) cases in the RCA.
+Many of the trainees’ best consultations will be in one of the bold boxes, and therefore unsuitable for submission.
+This is explored in greater detail in insufficient evidence (low challenge) cases in the RCA.

 For example, patient expectations beliefs, beliefs, psychological issues, social situation, hidden agendas